as3ad1/crypto_signdrop/README.md

 Design note: This demo uses an RSA-based hybrid approach (RSA + AES) for clarity reasons.
 In production, ECIES or X25519 + AEAD are often more efficient.

-## Libraries and Tools — choices and justification
+## Libraries and Tools - choices and justification

-- `cryptography` (Python) — chosen for backend crypto primitives.
+- `cryptography` (Python): chosen for backend crypto primitives.
     - Justification: well-maintained, Pythonic API, uses OpenSSL under the hood and exposes secure high-level APIs (AEAD, RSA-PSS, OAEP) while discouraging unsafe low-level operations.
     - Alternative production choices: libsodium (easy, high-level modern primitives like X25519/ChaCha20-Poly1305), or directly using OpenSSL with vetted wrappers if required.

-- `Flask` — minimal HTTP API framework for teaching/demo purposes.
+- `Flask`: minimal HTTP API framework for teaching/demo purposes.

-- Vanilla HTML+JS frontend — avoids Node/npm dependency to keep the demo runnable in constrained environments.
+- Vanilla HTML+JS frontend: avoids Node/npm dependency to keep the demo runnable in constrained environments.

 Why not OpenSSL/Libsodium directly inside this demo?
 Using `cryptography` gives a safe, cross-platform Python API.
 For higher performance or modern curve-based systems, libsodium (or `pynacl`) is recommended in production.